 Personal readiness: Do we feel mentally and physically prepared for the session?
+How can we ensure we are physically and mentally prepared for the session?
 Why is this important?
 What are our warm up and warm down plans?
 Why is this important?
 Do we understand the purpose of this session and know how we can get the most from it?
 Do we have clear aims, areas of focus and a plan of attack for this session?
 How might we plan this?
 How will we deal with areas we find challenging?
 How can we use our mistakes to advance our future paddling?
+How will we use our time between sections/runs to reflect and prepare for future runs?

 Communicating with others: Are we open to the knowledge and advice of our coaches?
 How will we communicate our plans and reflections with our coach?
 Why is it important that we do this?
-How can we support others within our paddling group?
+How can we support others within our training group?

-Understanding the gate sequence: What observations might it be useful to make before a session?
-Why might our coach have chosen certain gate positions?
+Understanding the course: What course observations might it be useful to make before a session?
+Do we understand why our coach has chosen certain gate positions?
+Are we able to make adjustments to the course to create an effective and achievable session?